 What: Towering over Leicester Square and Covent Garden, you’ll find the Garden Rooftop on the 10th floor of the Assembly Hotel.
-As you might expect, there’s greenery and plants everywhere, the bar offers a nice mix of signature and classic cocktails until midnight every night.
+As you might expect, there’s greenery everywhere, and the bar offers a nice mix of signature and classic cocktails until midnight every night.
 A very calm and pleasant place to spend an evening.

-Where: Assembly Hotel, Covent Garden, WC2H 0LS
+Where: Assembly Hotel, WC2H 0LS

 Book now: Garden Rooftop